Genevieve Siegel-Hawley, Ph.D.

 - B.A. in history/sociology, University of Virginia

-Race, stratification and inequality in American schools; regional, district and school-level policies to promote diversity and reduce segregation; the relationship between school and housing segregation
+Race, education and inequality in American schools; the social, economic, legal and political contexts surrounding metropolitan schools; regional-, district- and school-level policies to promote diversity and reduce segregation; the relationship between school and housing segregation

-- Received the VCU School of Education Distinguished Junior Faculty Award in 2015
+- Received the VCU School of Education Distinguished Scholarship Award in 2019

 - Frankenberg, E., Siegel-Hawley, G., & Diem, S. (2017).
 Segregation by Boundary Line: The Fragmentation of Memphis Area Schools.
 Educational Researcher. https://doi.org/10.3102/0013189X17732752